6 Travel Destinations for Dog-Friendly Winter Fun

 Bend, Oregon

-The slopes at Mount Bachelor near Bend, Oregon, are off-limits to pups, but the ski mountain team created a dog park with a play area.
+The slopes at Mount Bachelor near Bend, Oregon, are off-limits to pups, but there’s something arguably cooler in store for pups: the ski mountain team created a dog park with a play area.
 Downtown Bend also features many dog-friendly places to walk, such as the Deschutes River Trail, complete with poop-bag stations.
 Volunteers with DogPAC, the local off-leash advocacy group, also groom and maintain the dog-friendly cross-country ski and snowshoe trails at Wanoga Sno-Park in nearby Sunriver.

 If you get tired of the snow, head 16 miles east of Bend to the Oregon Badlands Wilderness area, where 50 miles of trails wind through prickly juniper plants and dry volcanic ridges.
 Then warm up with a hot meal; many restaurants in Bendopens in a new tab are dog-friendly.
 As a bonus, Bend is known as both Dog Town USA and Beer Town USA, and seven local breweries allow dogs to hang out.